About This Course

 The M.Ed degree offers a variety of taught modules that focus on core areas of the course, e.g. early childhood education, literacy, second language teaching, mathematics, information and communications technology, physical and health education.

 The course also explores contemporary issues for education – teaching, learning and assessment, childhood, equality and diversity, socio-cultural perspectives, and special educational needs – reflecting the diverse needs and interests of those who take this course.

 Modules are informed and driven by research, and are assessed by project work that links your professional settings to contemporary educational research.
 This leads to a dissertation based on your professional educational research interests.

-Students are required to complete the ED 6035 dissertation module (30 credits).
+All students are required to complete the ED6035 dissertation module (30 credits).
 Students are advised that the dissertation module is normally taken only on completion of the required number of other taught modules.

 Dissertation students are required to attend and participate in a series of compulsory research seminars and independently prepare a research proposal on their chosen research area.
 Students must then write a dissertation of 15,000 words under the supervision of an allocated Staff member.

 The programme can be studied in a flexible timescale within a 5 year period.